binipringle/intro-to-dh/_texts/2-version-control.md

 When we start working on collaborative projects we will start sharing files on USB sticks.
 We will use Git to track changes in these files, and do a lot of pushing and pulling to repositories on USB sticks.
 For now, however, get used to keeping everything up to date by regularly typing git status and adding, committing and pushing your files to the repositories you create.

 ----
-# Pushing to a removable memory
+# Pushing to a remote repository

 Now, let's connect the directory you made to a removable memory, or USB stick.